rust-space/rstool/README.md

 # rstool

-A CLI toolkit devloped in Rust.
+A CLI toolkit implemented in  Rust.
 This is my personal training project, more features are developing.

 ## Install